google/api

 selector string

-Selects methods to which this rule applies.
+Selects a method to which this rule applies.
 Refer to [selector][google.api.DocumentationRule.selector] for syntax details.

 get string